hardyyb2/mern-javascript/README.md

 ## About Project -

-- redux is setup for client and database config for server are already setup
+- redux for client and database config for server are already setup
 - Technologies used -
   - Client
     - React